APPLICATION DEADLINE: JUNE 30, 2021.

 Awards of 3 to 5 months are offered for Ghanaian university faculty or administrators to conduct research toward program and curriculum development in any academic discipline at a U.S. academic or research institution beginning no earlier than August and no later than March of the academic year.
-Proposals should be linked to professional duties and demonstrate how the scholar will use the knowledge gained to develop new courses, curricula, or other academic programs at their home institution.
+Proposals should be linked to professional duties and demonstrate how the scholar will use the knowledge gained to develop new courses, curricula, or other academic programs at the home institution.
 These grants are designed for university faculty or administrators with less experience and who may not have had recent access to research or instructional developments in their disciplines.
-Applicants must hold a minimum of a master’s degree or equivalent graduate degree to be eligible for program and curriculum development grants.
+A doctorate degree is not required, but applicants must hold a minimum of a master’s or equivalent graduate degree.

-The Fulbright ARSP is open to scholars in all disciplines without regard to gender or age; however, proposals for clinical medical research involving patient contact cannot be approved under the Fulbright Program.
+- The ARSP is open to scholars in all disciplines and without regard to gender or age; however, proposals for clinical medical research involving patient contact cannot be approved under the Fulbright Program.

-Applicants without doctorate degrees but holds a master’s degree or equivalent graduate degree are eligible in a program and curriculum development category.
+- Applicants without doctorate degrees but who hold a master’s or equivalent graduate degree are eligible in the program and curriculum development category.